tw-in-js/twind/docs/getting-started/css-in-js.md

 // => sm:hover:tw-xxxx
 ```

-Values within the CSS object can be functions which are called with the `context` and should return the value to be used:
+Values within the CSS object can be functions which are called with the {@link twind.Context | context} and should return the value to be used:

 ```js
 import { css, theme } from 'twind/css'